khatri-raj/expense-tracker/README.md

 # 💰 Personal Expense Tracker

 Managing personal finances can be challenging.
-To simplify this, I built the **Personal Expense Tracker** using Django.
+To simplify this, I built the Personal Expense Tracker using React (frontend) and Django (backend), with PostgreSQL as the database..
 It helps users easily **add, track, filter, and manage income and expenses** all in one place.
 Users can also update their profile, change passwords, and maintain full control over their financial data.

 ---